nvim-telekasten/telekasten.nvim/README.md

 Currently, the following things are hardcoded:
 - the file naming format for daily note files: YYYY-MM-DD.ext (e.g. 2021-11-21.md)
 - the file naming format for weekly note files: YYYY-Www.ext (e.g. 2021-W46.md)

-Finding and sorting notes is contained in the `daily_finder.sh` script - which you can edit to your liking.
-I recommend making a copy, though.
-Otherwise your changes get lost with every plugin update.
-Don't forget to set `daily_finder = "my_edited_daily_finder.sh"` in the `setup()`, provided you named your  copy `my_edited_daily_finder.sh`.